sculkmp/Sculk/README.md

 * We provided a high-level friendly API akin PocketMine plugin developers.
 Save yourself the hassle of dealing with the dot-and-cross of the low-level system API and hooks, we've done the difficult part for you!

 ## ✨ Creating plugins
-Add SculkMP to your dependencies *(it is hosted by JitPack, so you need to specify a custom repository)*.
+Add Sculk to your dependencies *(it is hosted by JitPack, so you need to specify a custom repository)*.

 For maven:
 ```xml